 - 1. The Board's duties and responsibilities

 - 2. Members of the Board

 - 3. Chairman of the Board

-- 4. Board meetings and
+- 4. Board meetings; and

 - 5. Board Committees

-Board meetings in 2019
+Board meetings in 2020

-A total of 14 minuted Board meetings were held in 2019: seven ordinary meetings, one statutory meeting and six extraordinary meetings.
-All Board members attended these meetings, with the exception of the Board meetings held on 16 May when Malin Eriksson and Marcial Portela did not participate; 14 June when Marcial Portela did not participate, 14 November when Joakim Rubin did not participate and 12 December when Marcial Portela did not participate.
-The CFO and the Board's secretary participated in the Board meetings.
+A total of 11 minuted Board meetings were held in 2020; seven ordinary meetings, one statutory meeting and three extraordinary meetings.
+All Board members attended these meetings, with the exception of the Board meetings held on 28 January, 11 February and 26 March when Marcial Portela did not participate.
+The CEO, the CFO and the Board's secretary participated in the Board meetings.
 A number of Company employees also participated in some of the Board meetings to report on specific issues.

 The Board's work is carried out in accordance with an annual plan.
 This may be adjusted, however, depending on the year's events and projects.
 The majority of ordinary Board meetings are held in conjunction with the Company's reporting; the annual accounts were addressed in February, the Annual Report and issues related to the AGM in March, the interim accounts in May, July and October, strategy in June and the budget and business plan for the coming year in December.
 As a rule, governance documentation and instructions are adopted at the statutory Board meeting.
-At ordinary meetings the Board receives regular reports from its Committees and control functions.
+At ordinary meetings the Board receives regular reports from its Committees and the control functions.

-The matters addressed by the Board in 2019 included organisation, strategy, digitalisation, security and remuneration matters, The Board also held a meeting with the external auditors without the Executive Management Team in attendance.
+The matters addressed by the Board in 2020 included, among other things, organisation, strategy, cost saving programme, digitalisation, security and remuneration matters.
+The Board also held a meeting with the external auditors without the Executive Management Team in attendance.